Free PDF Books

 "Clean but the mirror and the message shines forth." ~ ACIM

 October 1, 1881 - April 27, 1960.
 Genevieve Behrand was born in France to Scottish parents.
 She was the only personal student of Thomas Troward and she studied with him from 1912 to 1914.
 After these two years she set up the new thought School of the Builders in New York City.
 She traveled extensively throughout the United States lecturing on mental science and metaphysics.
-Her book Your Invisible Power (click for ePub) was published by the Elizabeth Towne company.
+Her book Your Invisible Power was published by the Elizabeth Towne company.

-Click for Free Books by Genevieve Behrend.
+Discover Free Books by Genevieve Behrend.

 Elsie Lincoln Benedict